-Each principal will choose three (3) best practices that they are planning on implementing or continuing to implement and refine at their school.
+In collaboration with their supervisor, each principal will choose three (3) best practices that they are planning on implementing or continuing to implement and refine at their school.
 These best practices must be driven by data and address significant initiatives for school improvement.
-Each of the best practices should be explained through a variety of means including a descriptive paragraph and accompanying data (graphs, spreadsheet, tables, etc.) that relates to the goals, results and outcomes.
+Each of the best practices should be explained through a variety of means including a descriptive paragraph and accompanying data (graphs, spreadsheet, tables, etc.) that relates to the goals, results and outcomes using a format established by the Office of School Administration and Leadership.

-The Professional Practice portion of the principal, vice principal and administrative intern evaluation will be based on the Professional Standards for Educational Leaders.
+The Professional Practice portion of the principal, vice principal and administrative internevaluation will be based on the Professional Standards for Educational Leaders.

 Best practices will be due to the direct supervisor in accordance with the Evaluation Timeline document.
-Scores will be given based on a rubric matching the Professional Standards for Educational Leaders.
+Scores will be given based on the Maryland State Department of Education rubric for the Professional Standards for Educational Leaders. a rubric matching the Professional Standards for Educational Leaders.
 Please see Appendix 4.

-Part B: Professional Practice for Vice Principals and Administrative Interns
+Part B: Professional Practice for Vice Assistant Principals and Administrative Interns

 In collaboration with the building principal, each assistant principal and administrative intern will choose one (1) best practice that they are planning on implementing or continuing to implement and refine at their school.
 This best practice must be driven by data and address significant initiatives for school improvement.
-The best practices should be explained through a variety of means including a descriptive paragraph and accompanying data (graphs, spreadsheet, tables, etc.) that relates to the goals, results and outcomes.
-(30 points)
+The best practices should be explained using a format established by the Office of School Administration and Leadership. through a variety of means including a descriptive paragraph and accompanying data (graphs, spreadsheet, tables, etc.) that relates to the goals, results and outcomes.
+(30 points 35 percent)

 In addition, assistant principals and administrative interns will select ten (10) priority initiatives within the scope of their job duties on which to focus.
 Assistant principals and administrative interns will be required to produce no more than three (3) artifacts for each priority.
-(20 points)
+(20 points 35 percent)